ls1intum/Artemis/docs/user/learning-analytics.rst

 Competencies
 ^^^^^^^^^^^^
 An instructor can view and edit all competencies of a course on the competency management page.
-The table shows the title, description and the percentage of students that mastered the respective competency.
+The table shows the title, description, and percentage of students that mastered the respective competency.

-On a side note, instructors cans also select competencies from previous courses they thaught as a prerequisite for this course.
+On a side note, instructors can also select competencies from previous courses they thaught as a prerequisite for this course.
 Students can see these on the competencies page and during the course self-registration.

 |instructors-learning-goals-manage|

 An instructor can create or edit competencies using the following form.
 Besides a title and description, they can optionally set a `taxonomy <https://en.wikipedia.org/wiki/Bloom%27s_taxonomy>`_.
-The mastery threshold describes the minimum average score required as a student to reach 100% confidence in this competency.
+The mastery threshold describes the minimum average score required for a student to reach 100% confidence in this competency.
-The current average score of all linked exercises show on this page can be used as a basis for defining a reasonable threshold value.
+The current average score of all linked exercises shown on this page can be used as a basis for defining a reasonable threshold value.
 Instructors can link competencies to lecture units on this page by first choosing a lecture and then selecting desired lecture units.

 |instructors-learning-goal-edit|